Skip to main content

 Becoming a Facilitation Leader in your community

-• Anyone who participates in the Community Conversations workshop is invited to become a trained Facilitation Leader through the Train-the-Trainer workshop.
+• Anyone who participates in the Community Conversations workshop is invited to become a trained Facilitation Leader through the Facilitation Leader training workshop

-• The Train-the-Trainer prepares participants to implement a Community Conversations workshop in their community.
-It familiarizes them with the curriculum, and it discusses ways to engage audiences as a facilitator and to engage the community when planning a workshop.
+• The Facilitation Leader training prepares participants to implement a Community Conversations workshop in their community.
+It familiarizes them with the curriculum and discusses ways to engage audiences as a facilitator and involve the community in workshop planning.

 • Ongoing support is provided to Facilitation Leaders to build confidence and ensure fidelity to the workshop.